IllusionMods/KK_Plugins/README.md

 * Duplicate textures are saved to the card once.
 100 accessories with the same texture have the same file size as one accessory with a texture

 Access the Material Editor by pressing the "Open Material Editor" button on clothes, hair, or accessories in the character maker.
 Access it in Studio by pressing the "Mat.
 Editor" button on the Workspace with a studio item selected.

+For makers of shaders, see the [template](https://github.com/IllusionMods/KK_Plugins/blob/master/Guides/Material%20Editor%20Guide/shader_manifest_template.xml) for how to configure your shader zipmod for MaterialEditor compatibility.

 <details><summary>Change Log</summary>
 v1.1 Fixed errors loading coordinates, errors loading scenes with multiple characters<br/>